 Zinc is a reactive metal that starts with a distinctive blue-gray hue and will develop a hazy-gray patina over time.
 This patina will continue to evolve throughout the lifetime of the product.
 Our countertops do not have a coating.
 They are actual metal.

 Imperfections, including slight scratches, pinholes, and soldering marks can be expected on your zinc countertop.
 They help create the country charm of this rustic metal.
-Hammered and textured zinc products will have a wavy, undulated surface and will not be machine flat.
+Hammered and textured zinc products will have a wavy, undulated surface and will not be machined flat.

 Zinc Care and Maintenance will Depend on Which Finish You Choose